Enez

-Enez is a town and a district of Edirne Province, in Thrace, Turkey.
+Enez is a town in Edirne Province, in East Thrace, Turkey.
 The ancient name of the town was Ainos (Αίνος), Latinised as Aenus.
+It is the seat of Enez District.
+Its population is 4,301 (2022).
 The mayor is Özkan Günenç (CHP).
-The population is 10,886 as of 2018.

 Enez consists of an old town centre, backing on to the Meriç/Evros river forming the border with neighbouring Greece; the harbour and Pırlanta Beach, 3 km southwest across the lagoon; and Altınkum Sahili (Golden Sands Beach), another 2 km south, which has been developed as a resort strip mainly catering for domestic tourists.

 Despite Enez's proximity to the Greek border there is no crossing point by land here.
 To cross the border into Greece it is necessary to travel north to İpsala.

 Location

 The town is located on the left (eastern) bank of the river Meriç (Greek: Evros, historically the Hebrus) where its estuary broadens to flow into the Gulf of Saros (the ancient Melas Gulf) and so into the Aegean Sea.
 Enez occupies a ridge of rock surrounded by broad marshes.
 In ancient Greek times it lay on a land route for trade from the Black Sea to the Aegean and was a port for transporting the wood and fruit produced in eastern and central Thrace.